Zoo Conservation Programs

 Species Survival Plan

 The AZA manages the Species Survival Plan (SSP) to ensure the survival of endangered wildlife species.
-The Fort Wayne Children’s Zoo participates in SSP programs for the following animals:
+The Fort Wayne Children’s Zoo participates in 91 SSP programs, Taxon Advisory Groups, and Studbooks to maximize genetic diversity in zoo-dwelling populations.
+Some of the species managed under these programs include:

 The Fort Wayne Children’s Zoo partners with the Allen County Solid Waste Management District to reduce the amount of waste entering our landfills.